Congress explores creation of truth commission for U.S. Indian Boarding Schools - NewsBreak

 “(Subpoenas) can keep someone from stonewalling a commission or a group from getting to the truth,” she said.

-The post Congress explores creation of truth commission for U.S. Indian Boarding Schools appeared first on Missouri Independent .
+The post Congress explores creation of truth commission for U.S. Indian Boarding Schools appeared first on Kansas Reflector .